-Mandatory ram.
-The schema resides in ram only.
-At start-up a tiny new schema is generated.
-This default schema contains just the definition of the schema table and only resides on the local node.
-Since no other nodes are found in the default schema, the configuration parameter extra\db\nodes must be used in order to let the node share its table definitions with other nodes.
-(The extra\db\nodes parameter may also be used on disc-full nodes.)
+Mandatory RAM.
+The schema resides in RAM only.
+At startup, a tiny new schema is generated.
+This default schema contains only the definition of the schema table and resides on the local node only.
+Since no other nodes are found in the default schema, configuration parameter extra\db\nodes must be used to let the node share its table definitions with other nodes.
+(Parameter extra\db\nodes can also be used on disc-full nodes.)